 - Connective Tissue/myofascial work: These are hands on techniques that specifically address the connective tissue in the body or fascia.
 Fascia is everywhere in the body and can become restricted in ways that effect the entire structure.
 Working with the fascia can be very gentle or more intense, but always within a client's tolerance.

-- Movement coaching, ergonomics and fitness consulting: Tamar may teach specific exercises.
-She may discuss with you how you sit in your car or at your desk and give you suggestions as to how you may make changes in these activities or other activities.
+- Spiraling Deep Tissue Massage: The Aston-patterning® approach to massage is to respect the three dimensionality of the body.
+Aston massage is specific, accurate and flowing.
+It is deep without being compressive. •Movement coaching, ergonomics and fitness consulting: Tamar may teach specific exercises.
+She may discuss with you how you sit in your car or at your desk and give you suggestions as to how you may make changes in these or other activities.
 She may also look at stretches or exercises you are currently doing and give alternative options for achieving the same goals.

 - The Aston approach: No matter what technique Tamar is using, her hands are always shaped by the influence of Aston-patterning®.
 That means emphasizing accuracy.
 Tamar's work involves feeling which areas need to be addressed, superficial or deep, and contacting those places in the most effective way.